Free delivery for purchases over 50 EUR

 If you are still considering whether you need to dry clean linen items, check the label on the item first.
 And you may wish to check on the reasons for choosing a dry cleaning instead of a casual laundry.

 If your linen is pre-washed during the production process, it is safe to dry it in a tumble dryer.
-Just assure you set the dryer to a low drying temperature and remove the linen laundry while it is still slightly damp.
+Just ensure you set the dryer to a low drying temperature and remove the linen laundry while it is still slightly damp.
 Always try to air dry your linen clothes flat and iron them until it is still wet.

 Reflecting on the concern that can you bleach linen, it is necessary to note – that bleaching is never recommended for linen materials.
 It could work for white linen fabric, however, it should never be done with chemical solutions such as bleach with chlorine.
 You should also keep in mind that frequent bleaching thins the yarn as well as shortens the life of the linen material, therefore the fabric itself can tear much faster.
 The impact of such a process on ecology cannot be ignored either.

 The bleaching starts with filling the bathtub or other bucket with cold water and chemical solutions.
-After putting linen into this water, soak it fully.
+After putting linen into this water, soak it thoroughly.
 Linen material could be left in this water for about 2 days or more to get the best possible result.

 It is important to note that the water you use for soaking cannot be hot – if there are stains on your linen textiles that you did not notice – hot water will make them worse.
 After the soaking process, you have to inspect your laundry from the bottom up carefully for more stains.
 If there are none – use regular mild soap or chlorine-free stain remover, gently rub them off and rinse the fabric in clear, cold water.

 After you finish rinsing, take a separate bucket and mix warm water with a spoonful of powdered oxygen bleach, and heavy-duty detergent (preferably a mild detergent).
-It is important to know that the water temperature should not be too high – usually, 30°C / 86°F is enough.
+It is essential to know that the water temperature should not be too high – usually, 30°C / 86°F is enough.
 Since linen is a natural material, it is also better if you do this process with your hands – not in the washing machine (especially if it is delicate laundry like linen).

 Look at your linen laundry thoroughly after rinsing – if you are not satisfied with the result, simply repeat the washing process.
 You can wash it twice even if there are no stains left, just to make sure all bleach has been removed.